guoqiang-zhang-x/BDIA/image-editing/README.md

 Note: The parameter $\gamma$ in BDIA has a big impact on the resulting edited images.
 The recommanded range for $\gamma$ is [1.0, 0.92].

 ### Acknowledgement
 The implementation for BDIA for the round-trip image editing depends heavly on the open-source of EDICT.
-The main python function for realizing BDIA-DDIM for round-trip image editing is $\textbf{BDIA}\_$$\textbf{stablediffusion}$ in bdia_edict_functions.py.
+The main python function for realizing BDIA-DDIM for round-trip image editing is BDIA_stablediffusion in bdia_edict_functions.py.